 International Cooperative Programme on Assessment and Monitoring of the Effects of Air Pollution on Rivers and Lakes

-Head of Programme Centre: Ms. Heleen de Wit
+Head of Programme Centre: Ms. Kari Austnes

 Quality control is an important part of the programme.
-Annual laboratory intercalibration exercises were established in 1987, involving, about 40 laboratories in around 20 countries each year for chemical parameters.
+Annual laboratory intercalibration exercises were established in 1987, involving, about 35 laboratories in around 20 countries each year for chemical parameters.
 There is also intercalibration for invertebrate taxonomic identification.
 Database checks ensure the quality of the data which are being collected and used.
 Maintaining and updating a manual of recommended methods promotes harmonisation of methods.

 The Programme is planned and coordinated by a Task Force under the leadership of Norway, through the Norwegian Institute for Water Research (NIVA).
 Task Force meetings are held annually.
 Chemical and site data from about 550 catchments in around 20 countries in Europe and North America are available in the database of the Programme Centre at NIVA.
 A sub-centre of ICP Waters with special responsibility for biological data and intercalibration is located at NORCE Norwegian Research Centre.